 Apply to Graduate

 Students must apply for graduation the first semester they are eligible to graduate.
 A student is considered eligible to graduate if they can complete all course requirements by registering for 12 semester hours or fewer.
-Students eligible to graduate in Fall 2016 must apply to graduate by November 1, 2016.
+Students eligible to graduate in Spring 2017 must apply to graduate by April 3, 2017.

 Please read the information below carefully, and follow the steps to ensure your application is ready for review.

 - Run an Interactive Degree Audit online to view if all requirements have been met.

 - Graduation application approval is based on the Interactive Degree Audit reflecting 100% completion of requirements:

 - All transfer work must be completed and applied to UT records by April 3, 2017.

 - Substitutions/overrides must be complete on the degree audit (contact your departmental academic advisor if you think your Interactive Degree Audit doesn't reflect major-specific coursework appropriately).